OriPekelman/platformsh-example-rasa-ai/README.md

-# Python template for Platform.sh
+# RASA.ai very unofficial template for Platform.sh

-This project provides a starter kit for Python projects hosted on Platform.sh using uwsgi.
-It is primarily an example, although could be used as the starting point for a real project.
+This project provides a starter kit for RASA.ai projects hosted on Platform.sh It is primarily an example, although could be used as the starting point for a real project.

+No training has been tried.

 ## Starting a new project